richardgourley/richardgourley/README.md

 **Previous Life:**
 - 👨‍🎓 FACT: I used to be a teacher before entering into the tech world!
 I love helping people to learn.
-- ⚡ Check out some of my repos and one pager guides if you are learning Python, Django, Pandas and SQL...
+- ⚡ Check out some of my repos and one pager guides below if you are learning Python, Django, Pandas, Data Analysis and SQL...

 ---